 Psychological symptoms may linger on for another week or two, such as anxiety, depression, and perhaps trouble sleeping.

 For heavy users, some symptoms can linger for weeks or months as the body needs the time to adjust and heal.

 Detoxing is the first step toward overcoming any addiction.
-Detoxing from inhalants is important to give the body time to rid itself from the harmful chemicals inhaled.
-Health experts recommend those that are addicted to inhalants seek medical help when detoxing, rather than trying to quit at home alone.
+Detoxing from inhalants is important to give the body time to rid itself of the harmful chemicals inhaled.
+Health experts recommend those that who are addicted to inhalants seek medical help when detoxing, rather than trying to quit at home alone.
 A full medical exam should be performed because inhalants can cause damage to various organs and systems of the body.
-In addition when stopping the use of a drug abruptly, severe withdrawal symptoms can occur, which is why a medical detox with physicians is always recommended.
+In addition, when stopping the use of a drug abruptly, severe withdrawal symptoms can occur, which is why a medical detox with physicians is always recommended.